 HR Policies also known as Human Resource Policies.
 These policies and procedures are used to safeguard both employer and employee, regulate ways things are done and make sure conform with the law and clarify the rights and obligations of both parties within its employment relationship.

-HR policies definition is rules that govern certain actions in an organisation, and by which every person must abide.
+HR policies definition rules that govern certain actions in an organisation, and by which every person must abide.
 It is a formal statement.

 HR Procedures definition outline how a policy should be implemented.
 So, they provide a blueprint for people to follow.
 Policies and procedures hold a company together.